brianm/gressil/README.md

 The child process, in this case, will also wait for a Java debugger to attach on port 5005.
-It will attach stdout to <code>/tmp/chatty.out</code>, and stdin and stderr will default to <code>/dev/null</code> (which stdout would to by default if it were not specified here).
+It will attach stdout to <code>/tmp/chatty.out</code>, and stdin and stderr will default to <code>/dev/null</code> (which stdout would also attach to by default if it were not specified).